If you’ve never been to Japan, but are an avid anime or YouTube watcher of popular Japanese snacks, then you know what I’m talking about.

 Hardboiled and soft-boiled eggs

 The eggs are one of the most important part of this recipe and I like using organic, pasture raised eggs from Happy Eggs because you get this beautiful golden yolk.
 When boiling eggs, you want to make sure to also use eggs that aren’t too fresh because it will be more difficult to remove the shells.
-The boiling process is very similar to my ajitsuke tamago (or ramen egg) and deviled eggs recipes except it’s boiled for a few more minutes.
+The boiling process is very similar to my ajitsuke tamago (or ramen egg), grated egg avocado toast, and deviled eggs recipes except it’s boiled for a few more minutes.

 Since I want to add sliced eggs with a gelatinous center in addition to the egg salad, I use both medium-boiled eggs and hard-boiled eggs.
 The boil time for each type is very specific, so I boil them separately.
 Please note that I use large-sized eggs, so if you end up using extra larger or smaller eggs, the timing for your eggs could differ.